indiejames/vscode-clojure-debug/readme.md

 ### Add the Debug Middleware to Your Project
 After installing the extension in VS Code you need to add The nREPL debug middleware to your project.
-If you are using leinengen the best way to do this is trow a custom profile.
+If you are using leinengen the best way to do this is through a custom profile.
 For a description of profiles see the [leiningen profiles documenation](https://github.com/technomancy/leiningen/blob/master/doc/PROFILES.md).
 You can do this by adding the following to your project.clj file or to profiles.clj.